MTG/content_choral_separation/README.md

 to install the package and dependencies

+## Trained Models
-Trained models and examples will be uploaded shortly.
+Trained models can be found at [this](https://drive.google.com/file/d/1EfGf-Cf2bw3G5r5iKet2Qg_VMKBwKmf5/view?usp=sharing) link.

+## Examples for applications
+Examples for the STU and UTS case can be seen in the example_STU.py and example_UTS.py files

 ## License